 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Selling plasma is not without drawbacks.
-Unlike donating blood, the process of extracting plasma is more involved.
+Still, selling your plasma comes with drawbacks.
 Here’s everything you need to know about this potential side hustle.

 What to expect when selling plasma